 Default Answer Checking Algorithm

 After saving the question you can go to the preview page and play around with different answers.
-By default, the given answer will be checked using the is equivalent unit check.
-This check verifies that the given expression has the same value, quantity, and precision.
+By default, the given answer will be checked using the 'an Equivalent value and unit as' check.
+This check verifies that the given expression has the same value and quantity.
+It does not check the precision.

 This means that in this case the answer 1 * 10^1